ietf-wg-jose/json-web-proof/draft-jmiller-json-proof-token.md

 ## Disclosed

-* Always an octet string of valid JSON text.
+Always an octet string of valid JSON text.

 ## Proof Methods

 * proof methods can be returned instead of a disclosed payload
 * these are generated by the algorithm from information in the JWP's proof value
 * a proof method may be custom based on the capabilities of the algorithm
-* define common proof method types avalable?
+* define common proof method types available?
   * range
   * membership
   * time